Are Guardiola's Man City boring or misunderstood?

 But that ruthless attitude came on the night Chelsea were held at home to Brighton and 24 hours after Liverpool had slipped up at Leicester, leading to consternation that an exciting three-horse race was turning into a canter for the defending champions.

-But City shouldn't be blamed for the failings of the rivals nor the way that opponents attempt to stifle them.
+But City should not be blamed for the failings of the rivals, nor the way that opponents attempt to stifle them.

 Against sides who will not be intimidated, Guardiola wants his side to play with freedom, verve and style.